Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Article 28.
 Revocation of exemption decisions

-1. The Minister of Industry and Trade shall consider revoking a decision on exemption from trade remedies in case the organization or individual entitled to exemption commits one of the following acts:
+1. The Minister of Industry and Trade shall consider revoking an issued exemption decision in case the organization/individual entitled to the exemption commits one of the following acts:

-b) Providing untruthful, inadequate or inaccurate information or forging data, dossiers and documents related to the manufacture of and trading;
+b/ Providing untruthful, incomplete or inaccurate information, or falsifying data, dossiers or documents related to its/his/her production and business activities;

-c) Failing to making periodic reports or providing untruthful, inadequate or inaccurate information in periodic reports under Article 23 of this Circular.
+c/ Failing to fulfill the periodical reporting obligation, or giving untruthful, incomplete or inaccurate information in the periodical reports as specified in Article 23 of this Circular.

-2. Order and procedures for revocation of decisions on exemption from trade remedies as follows:
+2. The order and procedures for revocation of a decision on exemption from application of trade remedies are as follows:

-a) The investigation body shall report to the Minister of Industry and Trade on the detection of the acts specified in Clause 1 of this Article and propose consideration of the revocation of the decision on exemption from the application of trade remedies;
+a/ The Investigating Authority reports to the Minister of Industry and Trade upon detecting the acts specified in Clause 1 of this Article and proposes revocation of the decision on exemption from application of trade remedies;

-b) The Minister of Industry and Trade shall consider and issue a decision on revocation of the decision on exemption from the application of trade remedies based on the investigation body's proposal;
+b/ The Minister of Industry and Trade considers issuing a decision on revocation of the decision on exemption from application of trade remedies based on the Investigating Authority’s proposal;

-3. The Ministry of Industry and Trade shall coordinate with tax administration agencies, customs offices and other competent agencies in handling organizations and individuals that have decisions on exemption revoked, and request retrospective collection and payment of taxes, or other forms of handling in accordance with law.
+3. The Ministry of Industry and Trade shall coordinate with tax offices, customs offices and other competent agencies in handling organizations and individuals whose decisions on exemption from application of trade remedies are revoked, requiring retrospective collection or payment of tax or imposition of other measures in accordance with law.

 Chapter V